-69The domestic workforce includes U.S. citizens, permanent residents, and individuals from the freely associated states (Federated States of Micronesia, Republic of the Marshall Islands, and Republic of Palau).
+The domestic workforce includes U.S. citizens, permanent residents, and individuals from the freely associated states (Federated States of Micronesia, Republic of the Marshall Islands, and Republic of Palau).

-70 While the overall rate of CNMI unemployment w as 14 percent, it w as 20 percent for the population born in the CNMI.
-The survey states that "unemployed" consists largely of CNMI residents in the labor force w ho are not w orking but are looking for w ork w ho are U.S. citizens and permanent residents over the age of 16.
-The unemployment rate w as obtained by dividing those not w orking but looking for w ork by the number in the labor force.
+While the overall rate of CNMI unemployment was 14 percent, it was 20 percent for the population born in the CNMI.
+The survey states that "unemployed" consists largely of CNMI residents in the labor force who are not working but are looking for work who are U.S. citizens and permanent residents over the age of 16.
+The unemployment rate was obtained by dividing those not working but looking for work by the number in the labor force.

-68Nonconstruction-related occupations include all occupations other than construction trade occupations, such as building services; handlers; helpers; laborers; machine operators; technicians; or other occupations in architecture, engineering, and surveying that some may consider construction related.
+&lt;sup>68Nonconstruction-related occupations include all occupations other than construction trade occupations, such as building services; handlers; helpers; laborers; machine operators; technicians; or other occupations in architecture, engineering, and surveying that some may consider construction related.

-graduated 204 students.
-In addition, a smaller number of students leave high school or the college without a diploma and join the labor force.

-- Domestic residents not in the CNMI labor force.
-According to the CNMI's 2016 Health Survey, there are 9,272 U.S. citizens and permanent residents over the age of 16 who are not currently in the labor force.
-In addition to students, this group consists largely of homemakers, retired workers, seasonal workers in an off-season, the institutionalized, and those doing unpaid family work, according to the census.
-Overall, the survey found that labor force participation was lower for the population born in the CNMI (57 percent) compared with the overall population (69 percent). - Other U.S.-eligible workers.
+Other U.Seligible workers.
 Workers could be recruited from U.S. states, U.S. territories, and the freely associated states (Federated States of Micronesia, Republic of the Marshall Islands, and Republic of Palau).
 For example, in 2003, 1,909 freely associated state workers were employed in the CNMI as compared with 677 of these workers in 2015, according to CNMI tax data.
-Moreover, many citizens from the freely associated states migrate to the United States each year, including to nearby Guam.71 Guam and Hawaii, the closest U.S. areas to the CNMI, both have higher local minimum wages than the CNMI, currently at \$8.25 and \$9.25 per hour, respectively, according to DOL.

-While Some Employers Report Successes, Others Report Facing Multiple Challenges in Efforts to Recruit and Retain U.S. Workers

-Employers in the CNMI are required to attempt to recruit and hire U.S. workers.
-The CNMI government has a goal that all employers hire at least 30 percent U.S. workers, and employers are generally required to post all job openings to the CNMI Department of Labor's website.72 However, the CNMI government can and has granted exemptions to this requirement.
-From May 8, 2015, to May 27, 2016, seven businesses were granted exemptions, according to data provided by the CNMI Department of
+Moreover, many citizens from the freely associated states migrate to the United States each year, including to nearby Guam.
+Guam and Hawaii, the closest U.S. areas to the CNMI, both have higher local minimum wages than the CNMI, currently at \$8.25 and \$9.25 per hour, respectively, according to DOL.
+While Some Employers Report Successes, Others Report Facing Multiple Challenges in Efforts to Recruit and Retain U.S. Workers Employers in the CNMI are required to attempt to recruit and hire U.S. workers.
+The CNMI government has a goal that all employers hire at least 30 percent U.S. workers, and employers are generally required to post all job openings to the CNMI Department of Labor's website.
+However, the CNMI government can and has granted exemptions to this requirement.
+From May 8, 2015, to May 27, 2016, seven businesses were granted exemptions, according to data provided by the CNMI Department of Labor.
+In addition, all employers that apply for CW-1 permits must attest that no qualified U.S. worker is available for the job opening.
+At least one employer in all four facilitated employer discussion groups and six of seven employers in semistructured interviews reported on efforts to recruit U.S. workers.
+One employer told us that by collaborating closely with the local trade institute it had significantly reduced its reliance on foreign workers.
+Another employer attributed its successful recruitment efforts to an apprenticeship program offered by the CNMI's Public School System.
+One employer explained how it had successfully developed a flexible work scheduling approach that allowed it to use part-time high school and college students to staff its facilities so that it had very few CW-1 workers.
+Several business owners told us that they made efforts to recruit workers from the U.S. mainland, Puerto Rico, or the freely associated states (Federated States of Micronesia, Republic of the Marshall Islands, and Republic of Palau).
+To identify potential staff, one employer told us that she had entered into a contract with a labor recruiter in Micronesia.

-71GAO, Compacts of Free Association: Improvements Needed to Assess and Address Growing Migration, GAO-12-64 (Washington, D.C.: Nov.
+&lt;sup>71GAO, Compacts of Free Association: Improvements Needed to Assess and Address Growing Migration, GAO-12-64 (Washington, D.C.: Nov.
 14, 2011).